For Emergencies Call ISP Dispatch at *ISP (*477)

 Meridian, ID 83642

-All evidence must be “pre-logged” in advance of submission in the ISPFS Laboratory Information Management System (ILMS).
+All evidence must be “pre-logged” in advance of submission in the ISPFS Laboratory Information Management System (ILIMS).

 • All submissions must be mailed by secure carrier or hand delivered to the ISPFS Meridian Laboratory.
-Notification of urgent submissions should be made in advance to Bret Kessinger (208-884-7110) and the Meridian Lab (208-884-7170) so the CCU and our evidence staff can be on standby to facilitate a quick evidence transfer to the Computer Forensic Examiner working the case.
+Notification of urgent submissions should be made in advance to Bret Kessinger (208-884-7110) and the Meridian Lab (208-884-7170) so the DFU and our evidence staff can be on standby to facilitate a quick evidence transfer to the Forensic Scientist working the case.

-• Packaging advice and assistance may be available from the ISP evidence technicians at the ISP District Offices around the state.
+• Packaging advice and assistance may be available from the ISP evidence technicians at the Meridian Laboratory (208-884-7170).

 • Improperly sealed evidence shipped to the lab will be returned to the submitting agency for remediation.
 Improperly sealed evidence submitted in person must be corrected before the laboratory will accept it.

-This process documents the chain of custody electronically and facilitates CCU Computer Forensic Examiners spending more time on casework than administrative duties.
+This process documents the chain of custody electronically and facilitates DFU spending more time on casework than administrative duties.

 ver: 3.5.2a | last updated: